brownhci/WebGazer/README.md

 ## Other Collaborators

-* Ida De Smet - Software engineer student at University of Auckland
+* Ida De Smet - Software engineering student at University of Auckland
-* Elizabeth Stevenson - Software engineer student at University of Auckland
+* Elizabeth Stevenson - Software engineering student at University of Auckland
-* Jack Wong - Software engineer student at University of Auckland
+* Jack Wong - Software engineering student at University of Auckland

 ### Acknowledgements

+Webgazer project is developed based on the research that is done in Brown University.
 The work of the calibration example file was developed in the context of a course project topic to improve the feedback of WebGazer.
-Webgazer project is developed based on the research that is done in Brown University.
-This project was proposed by Dr. Gerald Weber and his team Dr. Clemens Zeidler and Kai-Cheung Leung.
+It was proposed by Dr. Gerald Weber and his team Dr. Clemens Zeidler and Kai-Cheung Leung.

 ## License